mkingsnorth/nebula_generator_docs/docs/tips/faq.rst

     .. image:: ../_static/pano_glow_cutoff.jpg
         :alt: Panoramic Example

     As star glow is added to the image afterwards you may notice cut-off glows when the image wraps around a spherical background.
-You can address this by either reducing the :ref:`glare effect<Glare Threshold>` or by correcting the result in an image editor.
+You can address this by either reducing the :ref:`glare effect<Glare Threshold and Mix>` or by correcting the result in an image editor.

 .. |HDRIs| raw:: html